oigonzalezp2024/sooahkimsfolio/README.md

-# Soo-ahs's Room Folio
+# 수아's Room Folio

 **[Live site](http://sooahs-room-folio.com/)**

-This repo contains code of Soo-ahs's Folio.
+This repo contains code of 수아's Room Folio.
 If you're interested, learn how to create a porfolio like this [here](https://youtu.be/AB6sulUMRGE)!!
 It's beginner friendly!

 ![Page screenshot](/media/og-image.webp?raw=true "Page screenshot")